tonytw1/squirrel-detector/README.md

 ![Prediction results](predictions.png)

 `detection_classes` and `detection_scores` are interesting.
 This turns out to mean a 73% confidence of a class 17 object.

 What are the classes and why are the values all below 100?

 The saved model was trained on the COCO image set.
-It was only traught about 80 unique objects and the classe id's refer to one of them.
+It was only taught about 90 unique objects and the class ids refer to one of them.

-The detection_class labels are available in the file `mscoco_label_map.pbtxt`
+The COCO labels are available in the file `mscoco_label_map.pbtxt`.

 ```
 item {